Prevention of Environmental Pollution

 The Group manages and monitors pollutants in wastewater through regular maintenance of water treatment facilities based on voluntary standards that are more rigorous than laws, regulations, ordinances, and agreements, including Japan’s Water Pollution Prevention Act.

-In fiscal 2022, there were no violations of laws, regulations or voluntary standards concerning prevention of water pollution and no oil spills or other serious incidents at our manufacturing sites.
+In fiscal 2024, there were no serious violations of laws or regulations concerning the prevention of water pollution and no oil spills or other serious incidents at our manufacturing sites.

 Preventing Marine Pollution